popsim-consortium/manuscript/response-to-reviewers.md

 > -Page 13: "overfit the YRI history" do you mean overfit in a technical sense?

-Really, we just mean that the inferred history has more population size changes than the truth did;
+We meant to say that the inferred history has more population size changes than the truth did;
 we've change this to "overcomplicate the simple YRI history".